sherpal/scala-js-pixi/README.md

 Pixi is an awesome framework for 2D rendering on canvas, using either webgl or canvas-2d rendering.

-This facade allow you to use Pixi from Scala with Scala-js.
+This facade allows you to use Pixi from Scala with Scala-js.

 The facade is far from complete.
 However, adding